Sehgal-Arjun/Lucid/README.md

 - **Calendar-Centric Journaling:**
   - A clean calendar UI for selecting days, with emoji thumbnails to indicate entries.
   - Create and view daily journal entries.
-  - To be implemented: tags and images (in Milestone 2)
+  - To be implemented: tags and images (in Milestone 3)
 - **Modern UI:**
   - Responsive, glassmorphic design with Tailwind and shadcn/ui components.
-- **Mood Analytics:**
+- **Analytics:**
-  - Monthly mood summaries are computed in a materialized view for fast charts.
+  - Monthly mood summaries that are shown in a podium-style view for the top emotions.
-  - A dedicated Monthly Recap page lets you select any month and view the mood breakdown.
+  - Statistics are shown for the following:
+    - Current streak
+    - Longest streak
+    - Longest happy streak
+    - Most common mood
+    - Total entries
+    - Average entry length
+- **Filtering**
+  - Filters journal entries based on mood, date range, content, and tags.
+  - Allows users to view the journal entries and edit them from this view.
+- **Auto-Select Moods**
+  - Automatically determines which moods a user might have been feeling based on the content in their entry.
+  - Uses a SQL trigger and matches keywords to determine which emotion might best correspond to the entry.
+- **Data Integrity Protection**
+  - Disallow users to enter journal entries for dates in the future using SQL triggers.

 ---

 ## 📝 Notes
 - This app is for demo/educational purposes, as we wanted to use our own SQL queries to manage all database tables.
 For production, use Supabase Auth for secure authentication.
-- You can extend the schema and UI for more features (mood analytics, sharing, etc).
+- We still plan to build more features into this application, such as memories ("on this day, last year...").
 - To load our sample data, we have SQL queries in the Supabase SQL Editor.
 These queries can also be found in the files in the following section.
 - We created this sample data manually.
 We didn't need a lot of data to get started with the application, as data is user-generated and personal.